 The following is by no means meant to be an absolute breakdown of how and when these different communication methods can and should be used, but it gives you an understand of the strengths of these methods and can help you make the best decisions.

-- Need to make an emotional connection?
-Do it in-person.
+Need to make an emotional connection?
+Do it in-person or over Zoom with cameras on

-- Need to impart details and create immediacy?
-Use Mobile Messaging.
+Need to impart details and create immediacy?
+Use Mobile Messaging or a high – importance email.

-- Need to follow up on messages?
-Use the phone.
+Need to follow up on messages?
+Use the phone or a follow – up email.

 But wait…there’s a new player in town.